Bachelor of Business Administration Entrepreneurship

 - Cost & savings

-Studying entrepreneurship can prepare you to break new ground in business.
-Our program starts with the basics of entrepreneurship, then applies critical thinking and decision-making skills to real-world scenarios to help you get closer to making your dreams a reality.
+Our BBA in entrepreneurship program starts with the basics of entrepreneurship, then applies critical thinking and decision-making skills to real-world scenarios to help you get closer to making your business dreams a reality.

 - Learn the key elements of a business plan: venture financing, ownership structure, market assessment and management.

 - Model business and entrepreneurship concepts and understand the entrepreneurial process.

 - Use entrepreneurship theory and practice to enhance the movement of technology to the market.

 - Develop a plan for managing, building and sustaining an organization through changes in the market and competitive environment.

 - Apply entrepreneurial concepts to determine the feasibility of a venture.